G3orge26/llvm-memlog-pass/llvm/lib/MemLog/README.md

 ## __MemLog Pass__
 MemLog Pass is a relative "simple" pass that inject the appropriate code on a C binary that:
-1. Adds an fopen call at the begging of main function.
+1. Adds an fopen call at the beginning of main function.
 2. Iterates over the whole IR code and injects an fprintf function after every malloc and free call.
 3. Adds an fclose call before any return instructions in the main function.

 ## __Disclaimer:__
-Under no circumstances am I an expert on LLVM, and there might be other, better,  ways of accomplishing the same task, however since LLVM can be quite overwhelming for someone who hasn't had any previous experience on the subject, I decided to go ahead and dump here any knowledge I have acquired.
+Under no circumstances am I an expert on LLVM, and there might be other and better ways of accomplishing the same task, however since LLVM can be quite overwhelming for someone who hasn't had any previous experience on the subject, I decided to go ahead and present in this guide any knowledge I have acquired.

-## __First steps__
+## __First Steps__

 If you are a complete beginner on LLVM Passes I strongly recommend you open a new tab on your browser and follow the [Writing an LLVM Pass](http://llvm.org/docs/WritingAnLLVMPass.html) guide from the official documentation of LLVM.
 Go on, I will be waiting.
 Ok so now that you wrote that LLVM Pass (at least I hope so), you should have a .cpp file with the following code inside: